blynkkk/blueprints/Asset Tracker/README.md

 ## 2. Create a Webhook on Particle Cloud
 Create a Particle Webhook to transfer the data from the Particle Cloud to Blynk.
-1. Create account and log in into the [Particle Console](https://console.particle.io/)
+1. Create account or log in into the [Particle Console](https://console.particle.io/)
 2. Go to **Products** > **New Product** to create a new Product, and then add your device
 3. After the device is added, click on the **Integrations** on the left > **Add New Integration** and select the **Webhook** option
 4. Switch to **Custom template** and fill it with the following lines: